 While it will be several years before the flood maps will become effective, when they do, it may affect building, remodeling and home purchase decisions as well as flood insurance requirements and costs.
 When the new flood maps are adopted, all buildings and remodeling must be done in accordance with the new flood zones and Base Flood Elevations (BFEs) shown on the new map.
 In addition, most homes and businesses with a mortgage that are newly identified to be at high risk will be required to carry flood insurance; however, the National Flood Insurance Program (NFIP) provides insurance rating options that can result in cost savings on flood insurance.
 Mortgaged buildings which are identified to no longer be at high risk, but instead be at a moderate-low flood risk, will stop being federally required to carry flood insurance when the maps become effective (though the lender can still require it).
 However, flood insurance is strongly recommended as the risk has been only reduced, not removed.
 Many property owners will qualify to convert their current policy to a lower-cost Preferred Risk Policy, with premiums currently starting at less than $200 a year.

-Residents and business owners with questions about the project can contact their respective county or city official listed below.
+Preliminary flood maps should be completed by Summer 2018.
+Meanwhile, residents and business owners with questions about the project can contact their respective county or city official listed below.
 In additions, current flood maps can be viewed at the local office or at https://msc.fema.gov .

 Yavapai County Flood Control District